lernlink/voucherpress/readme.txt

 Have you ever wanted to give away vouchers, tickets, coupons or tokens on your website?
 If so this plugin is for you.
 You can create a voucher with whatever text you want, choosing the layout and font from a range of templates (you can also add your own templates).
 Vouchers can then be viewed, downloaded and printed from a specified URL.

-There are shortcodes to add a link to a particular voucher, or to show an unordered list of all your vouchers.
+There are shortcodes to add a link to a particular voucher, to show an unordered list of all your vouchers, or to show the registration for to request a restricted voucher.

 You can require visitors to provide their name and email address to get a voucher.
 If an email address is required an email is sent to the address with a link to the voucher URL.
 Each voucher has a unique code, and vouchers that have an email address associated with them can only be used once, so once a registration-required voucher is downloaded it can't be downloaded again.

 The plugin also makes use of the __() function to allow for easy translation.

+Thanks to Christian Serron (http://twitter.com/cserron) for the code to make the vouchers work in widgets (currently disabled, I'm working on this) and to Barry (http://www.betakeygiveaway.com/) for bug testing above and beyond the call of duty.

 == Installation ==